ahoffer/osgi/07-api-lesson/README.md

 <version>1.0-SNAPSHOT</version>
 ```

-### Step 7 - Create the service provider and the activator
+### Step 7 - Create `trial` service provider and activator
+ * Up for a challenge?
+Try to writer the service provider class (`TrialDivisionProvider`)
+ yourself.
+Otherwise, copy the code from

 ### Step 8 - Fix up the POM file
  * Add the dependencies for `osgi.core` and the Apache math library